sods/tutorials/_posts/2015-10-20-navier-stokes.md

 ## Non-Academic Task

-Read through the[ *Computer Science First Year’s Tutorial Booklet*](http://www.dcs.shef.ac.uk/intranet/teaching/public/tutorials/level1/firstyeartutorials.pdf) on *unfair means and plagiarism*.
+Before this tutorial you also need to read through the[ *Computer Science First Year’s Tutorial Booklet*](http://www.dcs.shef.ac.uk/intranet/teaching/public/tutorials/level1/firstyeartutorials.pdf) on *unfair means and plagiarism*.
 You need to fill in the form provided and prepare to submit your answers to MOLE2.
 (Semester 1, week 4).